ChaosPhoe/Discord-JS-Commands/README.md

-# Discord.js-Commands
+# Discord-JS-Commands

-These are a bunch of commands that are used by the official Elevated Modifications Discord.
-All of these commands are made by guccifrog#2150 & Lane#0069 on Discord.
-If you have any questions feel free to join our Discord (https://discord.gg/eM45vpV) and ask for any sort of support in there.
+These are a large amount of commands which are used by the Elevated Modifications Official Community Discord.

+These commands are made by guccifrog#2150 & Lane#0069 on Discord.

+If you have any questions feel free to join our Discord (https://discord.gg/eM45vpV] and ask for any sort of support in there.